 Students may choose to study their third term at one non-European partner university to further specialize in various topics or to familiarize themselves with a particular regional perspective on global processes in order to be more prepared for the master’s thesis by means of fieldwork and archival studies.
-The partner universities contribute to the programme in very valuable ways, and students profit a lot from the wide range of regional and topical expertise provided by these universities, where they have to take courses amounting to 30 ECTS.
+The partner universities contribute to the programme in very valuable ways, and students profit greatly from the wide range of regional and topical expertise provided by these universities.
+Students are required to take courses amounting to 30 ECTS.

 EMGS students are hosted by the Institute for Peace and Security Studies (IPSS) and can specialize in the partner programme “Global Studies with a special emphasis on Peace and Security in Africa”.